Justin-Ja/review_predictor/README.md

 ## Notes

-This project is functional, however it still is a WIP (as is this mess of a README file).
-You can play against the AI to predict review scores.
+This project is functional, however it still is a WIP (as is this [slightly less messy than before] README file).
-The UI has received updates, the only other main frontend task is adding an info page Plus some TODO's in the backend for further QOL
+The UI has received updates, the only other main frontend task is adding an info page Plus some TODO's in the backend for further QOL before I'd consider this project fully complete